 - The daily living component of Personal Independence Payment at either rate.

 - Attendance allowance at any rate.
-This is a benefit for older people.

 Young Carer Grant

 Our Young Carer Grant, which launched in autumn 2019, is unique to Scotland.
 It supports young carers with a payment that they can choose how to spend.
 It is delivered on an entitlement basis to those young carers who meet the eligibility criteria and are 16, 17, or 18 years old.
 The aim of the grant is to help improve their quality of life and enable them to take part in opportunities that they may otherwise not engage with because of their caring role, for example, undertaking further education, employment or leisure opportunities.